mcpcpc/k1ss/wiki/software/wpa_supplicant.md

 (IEEE 802.11i).
 It is suitable for desktops, laptops and embedded systems.
 It is the IEEE 802.1X/WPA component that is used in the client stations.
-It implements key negotiation with a WPA authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wireless driver [0].
+It implements key negotiation with a WPA authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wireless driver.
+[0]

 Configuration
 -------------